eclipse-sumo/sumo/docs/web/docs/Developer/CodeStyle.md

 If your script needs Python 3 then state python3 there.

-## Python3 compatibility
+## Python2 / Python3 compatibility

-Our main development still focuses on Python 2.7 but we strive for Python 3 compatibility.
+Our main development focuses on Python 3.5 and later but we strive for Python 2 compatibility.
 When writing or editing scripts, keep the following in mind:

 - use *print* as a function (`from __future__ import print_function`)
-- use *items* instead of iteritems, which will return a list under Python 2.7 and an iterator in Python 3(`for item in dict.items()`)
+- use *items* instead of iteritems, which will return a list under Python 2.7 and an iterator in Python 3 (`for item in dict.items()`)
-- use *values* instead of *itervalues*, which will return a list under Python 2.7 and an iterator in Python 3(`for val in dict.values()`)
+- use *values* instead of *itervalues*, which will return a list under Python 2.7 and an iterator in Python 3 (`for val in dict.values()`)
 - use *//* instead of */* for integer division because */* will do a floating point division under Python 3 (`4/3 = 1.3333333`)
 - the floating point division with */* can be included in Python 2 by (`from __future__ import division`)
 - while iterating over unsorted lists or iterators Python 2 and Python 3 do not work in the same order.
 Therefore add a explicit *sorted* before iteration when you write e.g. a xml file (`for item in sorted(list)`)
-- use argparse library instead for optparse due to optparse wont be updated for Python 3 anymore.
+- use the argparse library instead of optparse (which is deprecated).
   The use of most functions stayed the same, only some names differ.
 For further information please check
   <https://docs.python.org/3/library/argparse.html>
 - if you want to use different code for Python 2 and Python 3, which